 K-12 schools face cyberattacks?
 How can that be?
 It seems so inappropriate, so illegal.
 It is both of those things, but unfortunately, such attacks are increasingly common.
 For instance, according to the 2018 State of K-12 Cybersecurity: Year in Review, a report from the K-12 Cybersecurity Resource Center, 119 schools experienced 122 cyberattacks that year.
-These ranged from data breaches to phishing scams and ransomware attacks.
+These attacks vary in type but are mainly associated with the following:

 Why K-12 Cyber Security Needs to Be Prioritized

 It is a serious problem now, however.
-Thousands of students, their families, faculty and staff are having their privacy invaded.
-They are at risk for fraud, identity theft and online harassment.
+Thousands of students, their families, faculty, and staff are having their privacy invaded.
+They are at risk of fraud, identity theft, and online harassment.
 College admissions and other sensitive educational processes such as special ed grants are at risk if private data is exposed online.
 Data breaches affect the districts’ reputations and diminish community trust in the institutions.

 How and Why School Data Is Getting Breached